YosefthGuaca/Graduation-Project/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: Template
-about: This is issue template
+about: This is a template
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ## Problem / Goal

 ## Requirements

-- First
+- [ ] First
-- Second
+- [ ] Second

 ## Screenshots

+## Reference